 Though not required, an admissions interview is highly recommended for all applicants, especially those wishing to be considered for scholarship.

-Transfer Students: A transfer student is any applicant who is presently or was once enrolled at another institution working towards a degree.
+Transfer Students: A transfer student is any applicant who is presently or was once enrolled full-time at another institution working towards a degree.
 In addition to the application requirements listed, transfer students must submit official transcripts from any institutions at which college credit was received, as well as a Dean of Students Transfer Form.

 How to Submit Application Materials